Cosmian/kms/documentation/docs/replicated_mode.md

 ### Selecting the database

-The KMS server has support for PostgreSQL, Maria DB, and MySQL databases For
+The KMS server has support for PostgreSQL, Maria DB, MySQL databases, as well as Redis-with-Findex (sse [below](#redis-with-findex)).
+For

 - PostgreSQL, use `--database-type=postgresql`
 - MySQL or MariaDB, use `--database-type=mysql`
+- Redis-with-Findex, use `--database-type=redis-findex`

 e.g.